zeolearn/nodejs-text-tutorial/module4.md

 Using `argv` you can always access to arguments that are passed in a command line. `argv` is an array which has Node itself as the first element and the absolute path of the file as the second element.
 From the third element onwards it can have as many arguments.

-Try the below program to get more insight of how you can use these various properties and functions.
+Try the below program to get more insight into how you can use these various properties and functions.

 ```js
 process.stdout.write('Hello World!' + '\n');